Kobee Installation Guide

 3. Uninstall the current Kobee Server, Agent and Commandline.
 See Uninstalling Kobee for more information.
 Don’t remove the INSTALL_DIR of the uninstalled version yet.

-5. Run the installer of the new ALM.
+5. Run the installer of the new Kobee.

 6. Migrate the Kobee database to the new version.